 Simply stated, accounting is the measurement of economic activity.
-Its primary principle is to report information to the user so that (s)he can make informed decisions.
-The primary reporting format is in the form of dollars.
-There are two important reports used by pretty much 99% of all business operations to determine the status of the business operation.
+Its goal is to report financial information to the user so that (s)he can make informed decisions.
+There are two important reports used by more than 99% of all business operations to determine the status of the business operation.
 These are the income statement and the balance sheet.

 - Profit and Loss (more commonly used in the past but the world of professional accounting prefers the Income Statement)

 - Statement of Activities (used in the nonprofit environment)

 - Revenues in Excess of Expenses (rarely used but the name speaks for itself)

 This report is designed to report sales (revenues) and the associated expenses.
 It is generally a measurement of performance over an extended period of time (at least 30 days).
 The most common time period is a quarter of a year, but in the small business world, monthly reports are the standard.

 It is broken out into three major sections.
 The Revenue Section includes sales, returns, and adjustments provided to the customer.
 The next area of the report identifies the costs associated with those respective sales.
 This includes direct costs of materials, labor, equipment issues, and other production costs.
 This section is commonly referred to as Cost of Goods Sold, Costs of Services Provided, or Direct Costs.
 The final and 3rd area of the report paints the picture of the overhead costs.
 These include facilities (rent, utilities, maintenance etc.), office operations (supplies, office labor, postage, and communications), insurance, and marketing costs.